 In the archive of the National Portrait Gallery in London there are some black and white photographs of a large portrait of Anne.
 One photograph is of the front of the portrait while the other is of the back and shows a number of labels, one of which confirms that the portrait was sent to the International Exhibition of 1871.
 The portrait is recorded as being painted by Margaret Gillies (1803?-1888?).
 The photographs were sent to the NPG by Herr Brandegger in 1926.
 Present whereabouts of this portrait is not known?

-The small miniature at the top of this page was in the family up until 2000 and showed Anne with fair hair tied up at the back in a small bun.
-It appears to have been drawn from a silouette.
+The small miniature of Anne was in the family up until 2000 and showed her with fair hair tied up at the back in a small bun.
+It appears to have been drawn from a silhouette.

 Photographs of another portrait exist in the family but again the whereabouts of the original is not known.